dw5/ffenmass/README.md

  - Recreating directories with identical foldernames/filenames on the output.
  - Skipping Files that have alredy been processed.
  - Deleting half processed files, to keep output directory clean.
- - Cool loading bars, I guess.
+ - Ignoring non media files.

 <br>